{{text}}

 Can you modify an instance without affecting the main component?

-How do I use variances in Webflow?
+How do I use variances in Webflow for a dropdown menu?

-Can components be used on several projects?
+Can components be used on several Webflow projects or other CMS?

-How to ensure visual consistency with components?
+How to ensure visual consistency with custom components?